Laiqingsi/CLOCs_LQS/README.md

 }
 ```

-Thanks to the original [implementation](https://github.com/pangsu0613/CLOCs), it help me a lot.
+Thanks to the original [implementation](https://github.com/pangsu0613/CLOCs), it helps me a lot.

 ### Environment